tbgers/tbgclient/docs/source/quickstart.rst

     with session1:
         Message(content="Hello, world!").submit_post(tid=170)

-Another is to make a session context.
-Session objects already wrap objects they make on it, but you can wrap them yourselves:
+Another is to make a session context, using the :py:func:`~tbgclient.session.UsesSession.using()` function.

 .. code-block:: python

-    msg = session1.get_message(mid=152062)  # This returns a session context, containing the message (
+    (
         Message(content="Hello, world!")
-        .using(session2)  # This function wraps the message in a session context .submit_post(tid=170)
+        # This function wraps the message in a session context
+        .using(session2)
+        .submit_post(tid=170)
     )